AlexMercedCoder/tutorialblog/content/blog/merced-react-hooks/index.md

 ## The Purpose

-While of course I always enjoy creating new tools, there was a few reasons I wanted to create this library.
+While of course I always enjoy creating new tools, there were a few reasons I wanted to create this library.

 - To reduce boilerplate in very common react patterns (do we really need to create the same handleChange function over and over again)